Understanding Geographic Atrophy

-Geographic atrophy (GA) is an advanced form of age-related macular degeneration (AMD) that leads to progressive and irreversible vision loss and it is the most significant unmet need remaining in the retina.1
+Geographic atrophy (GA) is an advanced form of age-related macular degeneration (AMD) that leads to progressive and irreversible vision loss.1

 AMD is the leading cause of permanent vision loss in people over the age of 65 in developed countries,2 and the risk of developing AMD increases with age.
 Based on published studies, approximately one million people have GA in the United States and five million people have GA globally.3,4